bombs-kim/pythonp/README.md

 * `p`: A handy print function with commandline usage in mind.
 It has the same interface as the default print function except that it specially handles a single sequence.
-If it recieves a single sequence as input, the default end characer becomes '' not '\n' and it prints as many times as the number of  elements in the sequence
+If it recieves a single sequence as input, it prints as many times as the number of elements in the sequence.

 * `line`: The first input line. `sys.stdin.readline()`.